Free Trial

 Conclusion

 The GST on kitchen utensils depends mainly on the material used and their purpose.
-Metal utensils enjoy a lower 12% GST, while plastic and glass articles fall under the 18% slab.
+Metal utensils have a lower 5% GST, while plastic and glass articles fall under the 18% slab.
 Accurate classification using HSN codes is important for billing and claiming Input Tax Credit .
 Whether you’re a household buyer, retailer, or a food business, understanding these GST rates helps you stay compliant and make informed purchasing decisions.

 Get a Free Trial – Best Accounting Software For Small Business